schibsted/tweet_ui/README.md

 Works on iOS and Android.

-Note: Sample tweets may be different from original tweets.
+Note: Sample tweets may be different from original tweets, so don't be surprised when you click and it will differ from the one at twitter.com.

 ## Getting Started